 At around the same time, a group of Canadian educators published the Principles for Fair Student Assessment Practices for Education in Canada, Part A of which was a list of 37 guidelines related to five principles of fair student classroom assessment and was based on the 1990 Standards (see Appendix A).
 Part B was focused on externally-developed standardized tests.

-While these three sets of recommendations varied widely in their granularity, all tended to reflect an emphasis on the 20th century conceptions of curriculum which prioritized linear and sequential teaching of knowledge followed sometime later by selected-response tests of knowledge.
-This required teachers to be literate in the psychometric skills required to administer and interpret these tests (DeLuca, LaPointe-McEwan, et al., 2016b; Shepard, 2000; Xu & Brown, 2016) or assessment of learning.
+While these three sets of recommendations varied widely in their granularity, all tended to reflect an emphasis on the 20th-century conceptions of curriculum which prioritized linear and sequential teaching of knowledge followed sometime later by selected-response tests of knowledge.
+This required teachers to be literate in the psychometric skills required to administer and interpret these tests (DeLuca et al., 2016b; Shepard, 2000; Xu & Brown, 2016) or assessment of learning.
 One notable distinction between the sets of standards is that the Canadian committee specifically noted their principles could be applied to K-12 as well as higher education, although the latter context would require changes in how assessment data are reported.

 Twenty years following the publication of the Standards, Brookhart (2011) argued that the Standards had become outdated because they did not address either the growing practices and ideas of formative assessment (assessment for and as learning) or standards-based assessment and that they needed to be revised.
 Brookhart suggested a list of 11 skills (see Appendix A) to adjust the focus of the 1990 Standards to be in greater alignment with more modern conceptions of assessment.